mezzio/mezzio/docs/book/features/middleware/implicit-methods-middleware.md

 $app->pipeDispatchMiddleware();
 ```

-(Note: if you used the `expressive-pipeline-from-config` tool to create your
+(Note: if you used the `mezzio-pipeline-from-config` tool to create your
-programmatic pipeline, or if you used the Expressive 2.0 skeleton or later, this
+programmatic pipeline, or if you used the Mezzio 2.0 skeleton or later, this
 middleware is likely already in your pipeline, as is a dependency entry.)

 When in place, it will do the following: